Why BMS?

 Microbiology (4 Credit Units)

-This module introduces a basic understanding of microorganisms and techniques in microbiology.
-Topics include cell structure and function, classification, viruses and fungi, nutrition, growth and regulation, environmental factors affecting growth, microscopy, staining, size measurement, cell enumeration, media preparation, isolation and cultivation of pure cultures.
+This module provides a strong foundation for second- and third-year Biomedical Science modules.
+It equips students with an understanding of microorganisms and techniques in microbiology.
+Topics include cell structure and function, classification, viruses and fungi, nutrition, growth and regulation, environmental factors affecting growth, microscopy, staining, cell enumeration, media preparation, isolation and cultivation of pure cultures.

-Career & Professional Preparation II (1 Credit Units)
+Career & Professional Preparation II (1 Credit Unit)

 This module is part of the Education and Career Guidance framework to provide students with the tools and resources necessary for their career and/ or further education.
 In this first module, students will undergo personal discovery and exploration of industry and career prospects.
 Students will learn how to plan and set achievable goals in preparation for their future.
 Students will also learn the importance of passion and professionalism, along with basic teamwork and interpersonal skills.